Mr1kuntal/netflix-gpt/README.md

 - made gpt page multilingual
 - added gpt Slice and language slice to redux store
 - made language constants for changing language of gpt page
+- installed openai library for using openai api
+- used pawan/osman custom openai apis (because openai official api is paid)
+- text animation for gpt generated result
+- made tv show search bar for searching tv shows
+- made tv show card to show searched result
+- used tvmaze.com api to search for tv shows and fetching data (beacause tmdb api in not working in india)
+- dispatching hard coded data for movies (beacause tmdb api in not working in india)
+- deleted all remove actions from movieslice because it is not useful
+- added search input action to movieSlice to add searched tv show data to store
+- added search input initial value for search input action to display some initial tv shows on page
+- added redirection to all images on gpt page (they will redirect to imdb)
+- done memoisation so that component don't have to fetch data again and again